glultra/Modern-OpenGL-Course/[2] [ImGui]/[_15][Quiz]/readme.txt

 Hello there wassup !

-Our today's quiz is about ImGui: to understand the quiz it should better for you to watch the video from udemy.
+Our today's quiz is about ImGui: to understand the quiz it should be better for you to watch the video from udemy.

 Quiz: make 3 Checkboxes that works togather for "fragmentShader.glsl" the Checkboxes are in arrow like this-> :  1-Container 2-Face 3-Color